neamax/neamax/README.md

         🔵 Network Security
         🔵 Automations using n8n
 - ⚡ Fun fact: I’m also a part-time trader since 2018 🚀
+- 🎬 I was working as Editor in Cinema between 2015-2020
+- 📼 I was also a Motion Graphics and Animation Director during that time
+- 🤖 But coding was always my first priority and I always introduce myself as a Programmer

 ---